-There’s a bakery here called Uprising, which is absolutely a local’s secret.
-It’s tucked down a sidestreet in a warehouse in Marysville, a part of town that was forgotten for a long time.
+There’s a bakery here called Baked Uprising, which is absolutely a local’s secret.
+It’s tucked down a side street in a warehouse in Marysville, a part of town that was forgotten for a long time.
 The pastries are just amazing.
 The pies always get me, but whatever you order will be good.

 2. Parry Street

-Check out Parry Street – it’s where my restaurant, The Edwards, is but it’s also filled with creatives who’ve repurposed derelict warehouses as media, design and architecture offices, as well as a great hole-in-the-wall café, Tufty’s.
-It’s an awesome example of how Newy is changing.
+Check out Parry Street – it’s filled with creatives who’ve repurposed derelict warehouses as media, design and architecture offices, as well as a great hole-in-the-wall café, The Sherwood and the industrial restaurant; Parry St Garage.
+Such an awesome example of how Newy is changing.

 3. Burwood Beach (to yourself)

 Just past Merewether Baths is a beautiful long stretch of sand called Burwood Beach.
 It has a rock lagoon and meets the edge of the national park, and it’s not unusual to have the whole thing to yourself mid-week.